 As your blog grows you may be approached by companies asking you to write product reviews.
 These companies will offer money and may let you keep the product.

-Sounds terrific doesn’t it?
+Sounds terrific, doesn’t it?

 There is a catch.
 It’s unlikely that companies will pay you for a bad review so the issue here is your integrity.

-I suggest you make it clear that your review will be your honest opinion and you stick to reviewing products you truly believe in.
+I suggest you make it clear that your review will be your honest opinion and that you stick to reviewing products you truly believe in.
 It’s a similar situation to affiliate marketing.

 Just remember your reputation is important.